Using Dates Effectively

 ...

 That is an example of a virtual tag, TODAY, which is not a real tag, but is something you can query, and is equivalent to the previous example.
-Additionally, you can use DUE which filters tasks that have a due date in the next week, or WEEK for all tasks due this week, including YESTERDAY, TOMORROW, MONTH and YEAR.
+Additionally, you can use DUE which filters tasks that have a due date today or within the next 7 days, or WEEK for all tasks due within the current calendar week, or YESTERDAY, TOMORROW, MONTH and YEAR.

 You can find tasks that have any due date at all: